 Humans have introduced plants outside of their ranges in almost all of the world’s ecosystems.
 In most cases, some native herbivores will consume or even rely on these non-native plants as food.
 We currently have a very poor understanding of the factors that allow some native herbivores to consume non-native plants, while other native herbivores avoid them.
 With a better understanding of the reasons why this plant-herbivore match is formed, we may be able to predict the herbivore associations with non-native plants before the plants are actually introduced.
 This would be very useful for pest management on new agricultural or horticultural crops.
 It would also help us understand why some introduced plants become aggressive weeds, while others are largely innocuous.

 My work uses introduced oak trees in cities and arboreta to understand the mechanisms of new herbivore-plant associations.
+I have found that trees with chemical and phenological (timing) traits that are similar to local natives tend to be colonized by local herbivores.
+These ‘similar’ oak species tend to have evolutionary ties to local oak species, providing an interesting link between historical evolutionary processes and current food webs.
 I am also developing statistical methods for predicting novel plant-herbivore associations based on plant defensive theory as well as consumer “matching” applications such as product advertisement and internet dating.
 I test these techniques on a large foodweb of European butterflies and moths that links these herbivores to all of their native and non-native host plants.

 The evolution of plant defensive traits in oaks

-There is more diversity to oaks than just that iconic, lobed leaf.
-Way more diversity.
 Oak species are found on every continent in the Northern Hemisphere.
 They inhabit deserts, deciduous woodlands, chapparal, tropical forests, and rainy coastal areas.
 In each of these habitats, oaks encounter different herbivores and different abiotic challenges.
 In turn, oak leaves look very different from species to species.
-And herbivores notice some of these differences –in traits like leaf toughness, chemicals like tannins, leaf hairs, and the timing of leaf expansion.
+And herbivores notice some of these differences –in traits like tannins, leaf hairs, and the timing of leaf expansion.

 I am exploring the defensive traits of oak species and herbirove associations in order to understand how leaf defenses have evolved in the oak genus (Quercus).
-In collaboration with Andrew Hipp at the Morton Arboretum, I have assembled an estimate of how many of the oak species are related to on another using modern DNA techniques.
-And I am using this to look at what factors influence the evolution of oak defensive traits.
+In collaboration with Andrew Hipp at the Morton Arboretum, I have assembled an estimate (a phylogeny) of how oak species are related to one another.
+And I use this to look at what factors influence the evolution of oak defensive traits.

 Plant Behavior and Herbivory